100 Fun Things To Do in Atlanta with Kids Before They Grow Up

 86. Atlanta Monetary Museum

-Learn about the story of money, the history of banking, and the role of the Federal Reserve at the Atlanta Monetary Museum.
+Learn about the history of money and banking, and the role of the Federal Reserve at the Atlanta Monetary Museum.
 Guided and self-guided options are available.

-Gain a broader knowledge of Jewish culture at The Bremen Museum, which focuses on Southern Jewish history through oral histories, photos, and artifacts.
+Gain a broader knowledge of Jewish culture at The Breman Museum, which focuses on Southern Jewish history through oral histories, photos, and artifacts.

 88. Yellow River Wildlife Sanctuary